fijianfugufish/ogoj-game/README.md

 # ogoj-game
 based off of gojo from jjk

-it was just supposed to be a supid thing to test my skills, but it ended up becoming my best project
+It was just supposed to be a supid thing to test my skills, but it ended up becoming my best project.

-the code is really bad and probably really ineficient, don't judge me - it is my first platformer style thing
+The code is really bad, messy and probably really ineficient. don't judge me - it is my first platformer style thing.

 ## controls
 - WASD to move